clackary/open-telemetry-swift/README.md

 _os.activity_ and _os.log_ for those platforms.
 Other Apple-specific devices (tvOS, watchOS, etc.) are ignored.
 The code specific to those things remains conditionally compiled in the _open-telemetry-swift_ source code.

+## Logging... ##

+... is weird right now.
+The well-used Apple Swift logging package fails to build properly if referenced from within the _OpenTelemetryApi_ code base, but compiles just fine from the SDK.
+The original authors have several TODO comments about logging from the API; for now we are using _SwiftyBeaver_, a very simple Swift logging package.
+This area will be revisited at some point.

 ## References ##

 - The [open-telemetry-swift](https://github.com/open-telemetry/opentelemetry-swift) reference implementation.